hundredrabbits/thebook/north_pacific_logbook.md

 ## Japanese curry {#kare}

-This recipe uses ready-made, store-bought curry bricks, which are concentrated cubes of spices with a thickening agent which creates a thick, spicy sauce when simmmered with water.
+This recipe uses ready-made, store-bought curry bricks, which are concentrated cubes of spices with a thickening agent which creates a thick, spicy sauce when simmered with water.
 These bricks are inexpensive, and easy to use on long, ocean passages.
 Instead of Kouya-doufu (dry tofu), you can use TVP or 175 g (1/2 of 350 g pack) or jouon tofu (tetra-pak tofu).

 Ingredients
 -----------------------   ------------------------------